 Subsidiaries are entities controlled by the Company and are included in the financial statements from the date that control commences until the date that control ceases.
 The accounting policies of subsidiaries are changed where necessary to align them with the policies adopted by the Company.
 Inter-company balances and transactions, and any unrealized income (loss) and expenses arising from inter-company transactions, are eliminated in preparing the financial statements.

 Comparative figures

 Certain comparative figures within operating expenses on the consolidated statements of loss and comprehensive loss have been reclassified to conform to the current period's presentation.
-This includes the reclassification of amounts that were formerly within research and operational expenses; into wages, benefits and fees.
+This includes the reclassification of: